COTC-Header-1600-x-800_crop 5_00000_crop

 My paper on the history of my two great-aunts, Marie H. Briehl and Rosetta Hurwitz, who trained in Vienna with Anna Freud and were instrumental in bringing child analysis to the United States was published in The Psychoanalytic Study of the Child in March 2021.
 READ ARTICLE HERE

-As you can see from my article on my two great-aunts, I use both film and academic writings to think about and understand myself more fully.
+As you can see, I use film and academic writing to think about and understand myself more fully.
 Self-awareness is important.
-As both a writer and psychoanalyst, I am the vehicle for the thoughts I offer my patients in my office and you on my Characters On The Couch blog.
+As a writer and psychoanalyst, I am the vehicle for the thoughts I offer my patients in my office and you on my Characters On The Couch blog.

 Sandra E. Cohen, Ph.D.